 Parakeets, budgies, or also called budgerigars, are small colorful birds.
 This small member of the parrot family makes a great companion for any pet parent beginner that would like to adopt a bird.
 They are easy to tame and probably the easiest pet bird to care for.

 If you own a parakeet, or if you are thinking about adopting one, this article will answer a few questions you may have.
 I will also help you with a few basics on budgie ownership.

 These birds are native from Australia and live in colonies in the wild.
 This is why it’s a good idea to keep them in pairs or small groups when in captivity.
 Make sure you keep only females or males together if you don’t want to end up with your own colony!

-Click to learn more : 👉 Natural remedies also work on PARAKEET 🐥
+Click to learn more : 👉 Natural products can also be used on PARAKEET 🐥

 To differentiate male and female, look at their cere, right above their beak.
 A male will most likely have a bright royal blue cere and the female’s will be white, pale blue or pink.